Leaves: a verb and a noun

 Etymology: A Journey Through Time

-It has its roots in the Old English word leaf, which ultimately derives from the Proto-Germanic laubaz”.
+Leaves as noun, has its roots in the Old English word leaf, which ultimately derives from the Proto-Germanic laubaz”.
 This ancient word has evolved over centuries, expanding its meaning to encompass both the botanical and verbal senses we know today.

 Regional Variations: A Global Perspective